 1984 Stoweflake is renovated and upgraded to include deluxe guest rooms.

-1986 The first Stoweflake Annual Balloon Festival is launched!
-Modest in its early years, the weekend event now draws thousands of visitors to Stowe each July.
-The family fun filled festival includes children’s activities, live band and sunrise and sunset launches with two dozen expert pilots, (including Chuck Baraw, brother Stu and son-in-law Eric Smith.)
+1986 The first Stoweflake Annual Balloon Festival is launched.
+The fun-filled, family festival included children’s activities, live band and sunrise and sunset launches with two dozen expert pilots (including Chuck Baraw, brother Stu and son-in-law Eric Smith.)
 In 1986 Chuck is also named the “Innkeeper of the Year” by the Vermont Lodging & Restaurant Association.

 1989 The Rib Room is renovated, and becomes Winfield’s, an elegant restaurant named after Stuart Winfield Baraw, Sr. The more casual pub is renamed Charlie B’s Pub & Wine Bar, after Charles Henry Baraw.

 1990 1800 square foot Atrium reception area opens along with the Beatrice Room, an executive boardroom.
 The front entry, lobby, offices and grounds are upgraded.
 Professional golf practice area opens.